The Real Cost of Flat Rate: Are You Actually Making What You Think?

 4. Evaluate Your Total Package

-If you're making $28/flag-hour with no benefits at a dealer, compare that honestly to a $24/hour shop that provides health insurance, PTO, and a 401k match.
-The "lower" rate might actually be more money.
+If you are making $28/flag-hour with no benefits at a dealer, compare that honestly to a $24/hour shop that provides health insurance and PTO.
+The "lower" rate might actually put more money in your pocket when you factor in the full picture.

 Related Articles